Srivariki Premalekha

-It is also commercial hit during that period, with many actors subsequently established in the cinema field.
+The film was a commercial hit during that period, with many actors subsequently established in the cinema field.
 The film won a Filmfare Award South and a Nandi Award.
 The film was remade in Tamil as Porutham with Naresh and Poornima reprising their roles.

 Plot

 This comedy film revolves around a blind Love letter (Prema Lekha) written by Swarna (Poornima) to Ananda Rao (Naresh), because in a bet with her friends, she writes a blind love letter to an unknown person if the reply will come early from that boy, it will proves Swarna's theory that a boy can be easily wooed by a girl.
 While posting the letter she forgot to mention the from address then unknowingly her friend randomly chooses a name called Sony from a 'Sony' TV advertisement in a newspaper instead of Swarna's name in the letter and she randomly chooses a name called Ananda Rao from her brother's friends' names and sent the address to Hindustan Shipping Board after getting address from the same newspaper in another advertisement.

 The destiny turns out Ananda Rao works in Hindustan shipping board Visakhapatnam.
 After the reading the letter he pledges to marry the girl who wrote the letter.
 The from address is missing is at the beginning itself he tries in various ways to find her with the help of his Maternal Uncle Suryam(Vidya Sagar) which leads to several comical circumstances and he became a joke in his backyard.

 His father Parandhamayya (Suthi Veerabhadra Rao) is highly abusive and openly scolds him.
 He needs to gets him married soon so he arranges a match to him then Wantedly Anand Rao makes his matchmaking disastrous.
 Later His office colleague Margaret tries to exploit his innocence and introduces Sony (Mucherla Aruna) as that girl.